Exam Announcement Details

 Projected Exam Date

-Candidates who pass the Training and Experience evaluation and have indicated they are bilingual shall be notified to appear for the qualifying bilingual part of the examination in such numbers and at such times as determined to be necessary
+Candidates who pass the written examination and have indicated bilingual fluency shall be notified to appear for the qualifying part of the examination in such numbers and at such times as determined to be necessary.

 Candidates taking the qualifying bilingual oral examination may have their responses rated in person by a panel of Subject Matter Experts on the date of the examination, or have their responses recorded on the date of the examination and rated by Subject Matter Experts at a later date.
 Please refer all questions regarding this examination to the analyst listed below on the announcement.

-In accordance with Civil Service Regulation 9.091D, candidates may review their answer sheets and other test papers to determine if they have been scored correctly or if there has been an irregularity in the administration of the examination.
-Candidates will have 30 days after the results have been mailed to review their test and to file a written appeal.
-Call (see application details) if you wish to schedule a test review.
+In accordance with Civil Service Regulation 9.091B, candidates will have 30 days after the results have been mailed to review their test and to file appeals to the key answers.
+Call (see application details) if you wish to schedule a Test Review.

 Assigned to (view only)